Amarthgul/HappyDungeonFriends/README.md

 --------------------------------------------------------

-Update 11 May 2021:
+Update 13 May 2021:

-Alt key now displays hotkey and stats.
-Levels are divided into 3, workingn on map generation algorithms.
+Tab map display now can be moved around with left click in case some part of the map is out of screen.

 <p align="center">
 	<img src="https://github.com/Amarthgul/HappyDungeonFriends/blob/main/Content/Screencap/wxh9xyO.png" width="512">